 Straight is the most common shape of ramen.
-Probably it is used for almost all types of noodle dishes except for instant noodles.
+Probably it is used for most noodle dishes except for instant noodles.

 Square ramen can be created easily by using the cutter grooves that have the same width as the ramen dough.

-Used in instant ramen and some other ramen types, curved ramen is made using a special attachment that can make the strand become wavy.
+Used in instant ramen and some other ramen types, curved ramen is created by a special attachment that can turn the straight strands into wavy ones.

 Besides flour, water is also a very important ingredient in ramen noodles.
 It decides the degree of thickness as well as other features.
 There are 3 main types of ramen noodles

 When noodles are made with a low amount of water, they tend to be very thin.
 They are also tough and hard.
 Ramen noodles classified into this group often have a water content of about 30% of the flour weight.